PSYC 100

 Pre- or corequisite(s): None.

-This course is a systematic study of consciousness from both theoretical and applied points of view in Psychology.
-Topics include the role of consciousness in the history of Psychology; research on states of consciousness (e.g., dreaming, hypnosis, meditation, fantasy); research and theory on the relationship between brain and consciousness; and therapeutic use of cultivated states of consciousness.
+A systematic study of consciousness from philosophical, theoretical, and applied points of view.
+Issues around free will, research on states of consciousness, research and theory on the relationship between brain and consciousness, perspectives on self and consciousness, artificial consciousness, and therapeutic use of cultivated states of consciousness are examined.

 PSYC 343